-1.1 This report presents the Best Council Plan 2016/17 for Executive Board's consideration and approval that it be recommended for adoption by Council on 24th February 2016.
+1.1 This report presents the Best Council Plan 2016/17 for Council's consideration and approval following the Executive Board's recommendation.
 It provides the strategic framework for the council's 2016/17 revenue budget proposals and council tax proposals on today's agenda, the financial expression of the authority's priorities.